ParaCoToUl/noarr-structures/README.md

 ## Running tests

 Make sure you are in the root folder.
-In the terminal (Linux bash, Windows Cygwin or Gitbash) run the following commands:
+In the terminal (Linux bash, Windows Cygwin, or Gitbash), run the following commands:

 ```sh
 # creates the build directory